aviasd/Sudoku-with-Threads/README.md

 ```
 1) missions - the tasks list
 2) currentMission - the last task that pulled by a thread
-4) numOfCompletedMissions - the number of tasks the threads needs to do
+4) numOfCompletedMissions - the number of tasks the threads need to do